Discrete and zeta-regularized determinants of the Laplacian on polygonal domains with Dirichlet boundary conditions: Long time: convergence of the discrete and continuous heat traces

-The following estimates will be useful for estimating the first term on the right hand side of \cref{eq:layer_diff} in different situations.
-Some of them are somehwat crude versions of well known results, of which I provide basic proofs for completeness. \begin{lemma} For all $\rho,\tau > 0$ and all $x,y \in \bR^2$,
+The first term on the right hand side appears to be difficult to estimate precisely when $\Omega$ is not convex and when the distance of $x$ from the boundary is small compared to $\sqrt t$; fortunately some distinctly suboptimal bounds (\cref{lem:PD_Beurling,lem:layer_hard} below) will suffice to give a serviceable estimate.
+The starting point are some estimates on hitting times, some of which are admittedly crude versions of well known results, of which I provide basic proofs for completeness. \begin{lemma} For all $\tau > 0$, $\Omega \subset \bR^2$, and all $x\in \bR^2$,